-I. Up to thee, Almighty Father,
+1. Up to thee, Almighty Father,

 Ancient of eternal days,

 Throned in uncreated glory,

-Hear us while our songs we raise,
+Hear us while our songs we raise.

 Praise, for thy unceasing bounty,

 Pour'd with an indulgent hand;

-Praise, for blessings still increasing.
+Praise, for blessings still increasing,

 Crowning freedom's favored land.

-2. While a nation's heart is leaping,
+While a nation's heart is leaping,

 Mighty in its gushing joy,

 May the song of adoration

 All its grateful powers employ.

-Thine, O Lord, shall be the kingdom, Thine the power and glory be, Thine through endless ages rolling.
+Thine, O Lord, shall be the kingdom,

+Thine the power and glory be,

-Thine through endless ages for Thine throughout eternity.
+Thine through endless ages rolling,

+Thine throughout eternity.